Animal Training — I Didn’t Fail, I Discovered 34 Ways That Don’t Work!

 Success and failure are relative measures.
 Success boosts one’s self-confidence and improves subsequent performances.
 However, failure toughens one up and increases persistence in the face of future mishaps.

 Trailering a horse, or not being able to do so, can be a considerable problem.
-If it happens when you’re at home, it’s annoying you can’t move the horse, but that’s what it is.
-When you’re out with your horse, 300 miles away, and you can’t take your horse home, then you got a real problem.
+If it happens when you’re at home, it’s annoying that you can’t move the horse, but that’s what it is.
+When you’re out with your horse, 300 miles away, and you can’t take your horse home, then you’ve got a real problem.

 These horse owners had the horse 200 miles from home.
 They went out for some kind of equestrian event, and when it was time to drive back home, the horse refused to get into the trailer.
 Try as they might, they couldn’t get the horse into the trailer.
 Finally, they gave up, left the horse in a stall, and drove home.
 That’s when I came in.
-They called me offering me all I wanted if I just could get their horse home.
+They called me, offering me all I wanted if I could just get their horse home.
 After hearing how many horsemen and how they had tried to solve the problem, I should have refused.
 As I said, I was young and thrived on challenges.

 I will spare you for all the different methods (if you can call them such) they have used while trying to solve the problem—a long list of force and abuse that have nothing to do with horse training, just reflecting human frustration and thoughtlessness.
 Don’t get me wrong: the owners were not bad people.
 They were friendly and educated.
 They had just been poorly advised.

 After a while, the horse came to me, and we stood for a moment just deeply inhaling and exhaling.
 This is a horse thing when they meet others.
-When in Roman, be a Roman.
+When in Rome, be a Roman.
 So, when I’m with a horse, I become as horsey as I can.
 It may look silly for some, but it works for me.

 We walked around in the quiet arena for about two hours.
 We had a great time.
 The owners came back and asked me if I had had the horse in the trailer.